dbc2201/SectionIInheritance/src/inheritance/README.md

 - Each child class will have its own version of the method of the overridden method.
 - The compiler then uses Dynamic Method Dispatch to select the correct version of the overridden method from the parent and the child classes.

+We know that in Java, we have 4 types of program units:
+1. Classes (a definition class, and an execution class).
+2. Abstract Classes.
+3. Interfaces.
+4. Enums.

+## Abstract Classes:
+- Are similar to classes, the only difference is that an abstract class can have abstract methods.
+- An abstract method is a method whose body is not properly defined.